 However, Lufthansa’s Munich hub would not be affected at all this weekend, given that there were still school holidays in the southern regional states of Bavaria and Baden-Wuerttemberg, it explained.

-In addition, “no industrial action is planned at all on Sunday since most people travelling that day will be doing so in a private capacity,” UFO said.
+In addition, “no industrial action is planned at all on Sunday since most people traveling that day will be doing so in a private capacity,” UFO said.

 Well, the strike is back today, and it’s the worst yet, as a vast majority of Lufthansa’s flights are canceled.
 Per an update posted on Lufthansa’s website: